 - In a large mixing bowl, add the roasted cauliflower, pomegranates, caramelised onions, and chestnuts.
 Mix gently so the cauliflower doesn’t break into smaller pieces.

-- In your serving platter, place 1 handful of snow pea sprouts.
+- In your serving platter, place half the snow pea sprouts.
 Scoop half the cumin and honey dressing and place on top of the salad.

 - Add the rest of the snow pea sprouts on top of the salad.
 Put the remaining salad ingredients on top and pour the rest of the yoghurt dressing on top.